About the Virginia Wilderness Committee

 Email: email@example.com, (540) 234-6273

 Bart Koehler is one of the most respected wilderness leaders in the United States.
 He worked 19 years with The Wilderness Society and from 1999-2011, was Director and then Senior Wilderness Campaign Director of TWS’s Wilderness Support Center in Durango, CO.
-Bart is now Coordinator of the American Wilderness Project.
+After being the coordinator of the American Wilderness Project for several years, Bart has been trying to learn how to retire while being on the boards of directors of a number of wilderness conservation groups across the country.

 Although he lives in Alaska, Bart’s ties with Virginia Wilderness